Web services based architecture in computational Web portals

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Youn, Choonhan, "Web services based architecture in computational Web portals" (2003).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 116.
+116.